Advanced Cancer Spotlight: Cancer Hijacked My Life -- Part III

 Support and challenges

-My friend, Jimmy Walls, a fellow cancer suffer, came over to visit me and give me some numbing cream to put on the spot where the huge chemo needle would pierce my body.
-Jimmy said it was very painful and all I had to do was rub the cream around the top of the medi-port and put on a big glob before I taped it all up.
+My friend, a fellow cancer suffer, came over to visit me and give me some numbing cream to put on the spot where the huge chemo needle would pierce my body.
+He said it was very painful and all I had to do was rub the cream around the top of the medi-port and put on a big glob before I taped it all up.
 Jimmy also brought me some gospel tapes with music and preaching recorded on them.

 Radiation was moving along nice and quick as it was five consecutive days.
 I kept checking my hair every day to see if it had started to come out.
 Not one hair, yet!

-Dr. Jamil called me in and explained the chemo I would be using to treat my cancer - Docetaxel or called more commonly taxotere.
+The doctor called me in and explained the chemo I would be using to treat my cancer - Docetaxel or called more commonly taxotere.
 We would utilize 6 infusions running from June through late October.

 I hate to say this, but I think us folks with cancer get a little taste of hell right here on Earth.
 This by far was the hardest and toughest part of my treatment.
 At times I was not sure I was going to make it to the end of the infusions.